University of South Carolina Men's Rugby

 The USC B-side played against a UNC B-side that was player-deficient.
 Several USC players played for the Tar Heels in both halves, and Shane Sweeney, Dan Deal, and Michael Doyle were all USC players that scored in Tar Heel uniform in the first half.
 The second half saw scoring from both sides as players were substituted within and between teams.

-USC Rugby moves quietly to #11 in RugbyMag's Top 25
+Carolina Rugby moves quietly to #11 in RugbyMag's Top 25

 Columbia, SC - In another SEC Rugby-versus-Atlantic Coast matchup, South Carolina defeated in-state rival Clemson 15-13 to claim the 2011 Palmetto State Rugby Tournament held at Furman University.
 The Gamecocks look ahead to UNC Chapel Hill on Saturday, November 5th to keep their undefeated streak alive.